cims-bioko/validate-web/README.md

   * 100% ODK compatible: the service is based on the same javarosa library specifically to decrease the opportunity for incompatibilities

-Rather than being bundled with XLSForm conversion, validation is handled separately due to the fact that it:
+Rather than being bundled with XLSForm conversion, validation is handled separately because:

-  * is useful outside of XLSForm conversion
+  * It is useful outside of XLSForm conversion
-  * it requires a completely different runtime, Java, and its own dependencies
+  * It requires a completely different runtime, Java, and its own dependencies
-  * by splitting it out, both services can benefit from the same design benefits listed above
+  * Deployed separately, both services can benefit from the same benefits listed above

 ## Requirements